eikowagenknecht/lootscraper/README_DEV.md

 - `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`

-Install tool: `poetry self add poetry-plugin-up` (only once) Update all dependencies in `pyproject.toml`: `poetry up --with dev` Install new dependencies locally: `poetry install --with dev` Check if dependencies are up to date: `poetry show --outdated --all`
+Install tool: `poetry self add poetry-plugin-up` (only once) Update all dependencies in `pyproject.toml`: `poetry up --latest --with dev` Install new dependencies locally: `poetry install --with dev --sync` Check if dependencies are up to date: `poetry show --outdated --all`

 ## Profiling